Things To Do On A Long Flight: How To Stay Sane And Entertained

 Traveling soon?
 Here are some resources I use to plan all my trips:

-How Can I Ensure I Stay Hydrated On A Long Flight?
+How Do I Stay Comfortable On A Long Flight?